ceph/ceph/doc/radosgw/admin.rst

   radosgw-admin global ratelimit enable --ratelimit-scope=anonymous

-.. note:: In a multisite configuration, where there is a realm and period present, changes to the global quotas must be committed using ``period update --commit``.
+.. note:: In a multisite configuration, where there is a realm and period present, changes to the global rate limit must be committed using ``period update --commit``.
 If there is no period present, the rados gateway(s) must be restarted for the changes to take effect.